MikeChurvis/FlexDentalDemo/README.md

 - [x] Add the e2e test repo as a git submodule to the Playwright test runner.
 - [x] Add Playwright to react project.
 - [x] Add the e2e test repo as a git submodule to the React frontend.
+- [x] Django: Set a custom user auth model.
+DO NOT PERFORM FIRST MIGRATE UNTIL IT IS IN PLACE.
+- [ ] Django: Setup a docker environment with compose and debug .env.
+- [ ] Django: Add .env to .gitignore
+- [ ] Django: Add .dockerignore
+- [ ] Django: perform first migration.
+- [ ] Push a playwright test from the test runner project into the submodule's remote.
+Pull it into the React project.
+Run it successfully.